Guide for Authors

-– The journal does not encourage the detailed presentation of commonly known theoretical concepts that are available in other sources.
-The journal reserves the right not to publish manuscripts in which the similarity level exceeds 20%.
+The Journal does not encourage the detailed presentation of commonly known theoretical concepts available in other sources.
+The Journal reserves the right not to publish manuscripts in which the similarity level exceeds 20%.

-(1) Manuscripts may be submitted in Bulgarian or in English depending on the author’s opinion or on the reviewers recommendation.
+(1) Manuscripts may be submitted in Bulgarian, English or Russian, depending on the author’s opinion or the reviewers’ recommendation.

-(2) Recommended size of the manuscript – up to 25,000 characters (along with the spacing between words).
+(2) Recommended manuscript size – up to 25,000 characters for research article and up to 15,000 characters for a book review (along with the spacing between words).
 There are no text formatting requirements for font type and size.

 (3) It is not recommended to specifically format the text itself with regard to tabs, bullets and other similar symbols.
 Tabs should be used for table layout only.

-(5) Manuscripts should be compiled in the following order: title of the paper (without any abbreviations); names of the authors (without their current academic positions); 3 – 6 keywords; full text; acknowledgments; appendixes (as appropriate); notes; references; full business cards of the author(s) – academic position, affiliation, personal ID in scientific databases; postal address, e-mail address.
+(4) Manuscripts should be compiled in the following order: title of the paper (without any abbreviations); names of the authors with their scientific degree, academic position and institution; abstract outlining the novelty and results of the study; 3 – 6 keywords; full text; acknowledgments (if any); appendixes (as appropriate); notes; references; full business card of the author(s) – academic position, affiliation, personal ID in scientific databases; postal address, e-mail address.